zongyiliu/colai/LLM/RWKV/1_week_one.md

 ![RWKV-chat](RWKV-chat.png)

-I believe RNN is a better candidate for fundamental models, because:
+RNN is a better candidate for fundamental models, because:
 - It's more friendly for ASICs (no kv cache).
 - It's more friendly for RL.
 (3) When we write, our brain is more similar to RNN.
 (4) The universe is like an RNN too (because of locality).
 Transformers are non-local models.